 Distant Finale: A sixty-year time skip.
 Yorick ends up a bitter old man, who does not even get along with his own daughter.
 Or his clones.

 Double Meaning Title: A triple meaning: Y for Yorick, the Y (male) chromosome, and also as in 'Why is he the last man?', a recurring theme of the story.

 Dramatic Gun Cock: Most confrontations involving guns will have at least one of these.

 Dr. Jerk: Dr Allison Mann finds Yorick infuriating and has no qualms about venting her frustrations.
 However, she admits that she will miss Yorick when she chooses to stay in China while he and 355 continue to Paris.

-Leave The Plot Threads Hanging: An Invoked Trope, when Yorick calls Doctor Mann's father's explanation for the gendercide "vaguely unsatisfying".
+Fan-Disliked Explanation: An Invoked Trope, when Yorick calls Doctor Mann's father's explanation for the gendercide "vaguely unsatisfying".
 The characters (and the comic) do not give that explanation any more weight than the other theories.